 fc represents the center frequency of the transmitted PPDU.
 Table 36-16 (Center frequency of the transmitted PPDU) showsfc as a function of the channel starting frequency, dot11CurrentChannelWidth and CH_BANDWIDTH, where fCH,start, fc,idx0, fP20,idx, fP40,idx, fP80,idx , and fP160,idx are described in 36.3.10.3 (Channel frequencies).

+NOTE – An alternative method to generate a 320 MHz PPDU is described in 36.3.18.3 (Transmit center frequency and symbol clock frequency tolerance).

 36.3.18.4.4 Transmitter modulation accuracy (EVM) test